-Getting caught up in the excitement of technology makes it easy to forget that these aren’t always the best ways to spend your marketing dollars.
+Getting caught up in the excitement of technology makes it easy to forget that these aren’t always the best ways to plan and execute your digital marketing strategy.

 You want your business to generate a predictable flow of revenue based on the most effective and affordable processes you can implement.
 Why wouldn’t you want your marketing efforts to return a reliable flow of leads and engagement from a reliable and affordable process as well?